Faucet

 Ensuring clean, safe drinking water

-Drinking water high in nitrates has been linked to different types of cancer, elevated heart rates and a potentially fatal condition known as blue baby syndrome in which infants are deprived of oxygen.
+Drinking water high in nitrates has been linked to different types of cancer, elevated heart rates, and a potentially fatal condition known as blue baby syndrome, in which infants are deprived of oxygen.
 In 2007, as nitrate levels were reaching the state's health risk limit, the city of Hastings spent $3.5 million to install a denitrification system.

 Child drinks water

-The Minnesota Department of Agriculture (MDA) realized the need for action and created the Groundwater Protection Rule.
+The Minnesota Department of Agriculture (MDA) realized the need for action and in 2018 created the Groundwater Protection Rule.
 The Rule focused on reducing high nitrate levels within the state’s vulnerable Drinking Water Supply Management Areas.
-MDA had been gathering input and listening to concerns from farmers since the 1990s.
-Updating the Groundwater Protection Rule would limit the use of nitrogen fertilizer on some farm fields while balancing the needs of farmers with the needs of all Minnesotans.
+The MDA had been gathering input and listening to concerns from farmers since the 1990s.
+Updating the Groundwater Protection Rule limited the use of nitrogen fertilizer on some farm fields while balancing the needs of farmers with the needs of all Minnesotans.
 The Rule’s biggest influence was in having farmers in vulnerable locations switch from fall fertilizer application of nitrogen to spring application.
 The goal was to stop over-application and nitrogen leaching.